Best Homeowners Insurance Companies in Georgia

 Cheapest Georgia Home Insurance Companies

-Georgia homeowners pay an average of $2,258 annually for home insurance, 35% less than the national average of $3,467.
-Auto-Owners offers the most affordable home insurance in Georgia at $1,640 annually, 27% below the state average.
+Georgia homeowners pay $2,258 annually for home insurance, 35% less than the national average of $3,467.
+Auto-Owners offers the state's most affordable home insurance at $1,640 annually, 27% below the state average.
 USAA ranks second at $1,930 per year but restricts coverage to military members, veterans and their families.
-Premiums vary significantly among Georgia insurers, with the most expensive provider charging 68% more than the cheapest option.
+Premiums vary among Georgia insurers.
+The most expensive provider charges 68% more than the cheapest option.

 Cheapest Home Insurers in Georgia Chart